w3f/General-Grants-Program/grants/grant_application_template.md

 # General Grant Proposal
+# Open Grant Proposal

 * **Project:** The name of the project
+* **Project:** Hashgraph Consensus Pallet

 ## Project Overview :page_facing_up:
 If this application in response to an RFP then please indicate this on the first line of this section.
+Hedera Hashgraph is a distributed ledger network based on a directed acylical graph (DAG) data structure.
+Using the Hedera Consensus Service (HCS), blockchains can utilize Hedera's unique consensus properties for fast, acyclical transaction finality.
+The Hashgraph Consensus Pallet will allow Substrate developers to build blockchains on HCS and outsource finality to Hedera's existing public network managed by governing members.

 ### Overview